-Cava was established in May 2008 by husband and wife team, JP McMahon and Drigín Gaffey in order to introduce Galway to the wealth and breath of Spanish cooking.
+Cava was established in May 2008 by JP McMahon and Drigín Gaffey in order to introduce Galway to the wealth and breath of Spanish cooking.
 Its Tapas menu is famous for its representation of many aspects of regional Spanish cooking.
 It showcases over 50 regional Spanish Tapas.
 Cava is committed to supporting the local infrastructure in terms of food and wine and purchases it fish, meat, and vegetables locally.
 Cava is also equally famous for its drinks menu which is entirely devoted to Spanish wine, beer, cider, and sherry.
 It has over 100 varieties of Spanish wines and beers in its cellar from the inexpensive to the absolutely expensive.
 Cava holds awards from the Bridgestone and Georgina Campbell, and has been heralded as serving the “Best Tapas in Ireland” by the famous food and wine gourmand Tom Doorley.

 Founding chair and director of the Galway Food Festival, JP is an ambassador for Irish food and Spanish food in Ireland, in particular promoting the wines of Rías Baixas (Galicia) and Jerez.

 JP is currently a commissioner for Euro-Toques Ireland and sits on its Food Council.

 JP also lectures in Art History in UCC and is currently finishing his PhD in Art History, which focuses on twentieth-century American art.
 In conjunction with this, his restaurants regularly hosts exhibitions, sponsors local arts festivals and events, and promotes the arts on a local level in Galway.